 When it comes to shoes, make sure you’ve got one pair of each type of footwear (heels, flats, boots, etc.).
 Double up if you wear a certain type often.
 Most people prefer shoes in neutral colors, but there’s nothing wrong with louder colors if you can make them match your capsule.

 Finally, accessories are here to make your capsule outfits come alive.
-Scarves, hats, belts, gloves, handbags—the sky is the limit when it comes to accessories.
+Scarves, hats, belts, gloves, printed tote bags — the sky is the limit when it comes to accessories.
 As always, though, try to pair up your accessories with what will match your capsule outfits, as well as with your lifestyle and activity level (such as wearing a silicone ring for active outdoor folks).

 Another trick that makes a capsule wardrobe is the fact that it’s meant to act as a unit that can be rotated in or out of use.
 Let’s say that you start your capsule closet project in the spring.
 When summer arrives, you’ll rotate your spring capsule out and bring in a new summer capsule (potentially including some spring pieces, if you want).